DivyaKumarBaid/Learning_React/Readme.md

   _test_ -> this runs App.text.js to test if everything on App.js.

   _eject_ -> changes babble and webpack config to optimise the code

+- App.js contains the react app

+  - using import we import files such as css

+- In index.js the reactDOM rendors the fucntion as <APP/> in which it searches for the function APP in App.js